Ananda (album): Singles

 "Ayúdame" was released as the third from the album, on April 4, 2007.
-It received positive appreciation from contemporary critics.
-The song reached the top-twenty on the Latin Pop Airplay, and it was a success on the Latin American airplay charts.
+The pop rock-ballad song was written by Rubio and Coti; it received positive appreciation from contemporary critics.
+"Ayúdame" reached the top-twenty on the Billboard Latin Pop Airplay, and it was a success on the Latin American airplay charts.
 The music video, directed by Gabriel Coss and Israel Lugo, portrays Rubio as an alien on an Earth devastated by global warming.

 "Que Me Voy A Quedar" was released as the fourth and final single from the album, on November 13, 2007.
-The song lost uncharted on the official chart due it wasn't promotional by Universal Music.
-A music video was released on the Rubio's official website, which contains video footage from Amor, Luz y Sonido Tour.
+The song lost uncharted on the official chart due it wasn't promotional by Universal Latino.
+A music video was released on Rubio's official website, which contains video footage from her Amor, Luz y Sonido Tour.

-"Me Siento Mucho Más Fuerte Sin Tu Amor"— a cover by the Byrds folk rock song, and the lyrics translated into Spanish by Charly García —was released as a digital promotional only single on March 20, 2007.
-It was a digital single from deluxe edition reissue.
+"Me Siento Mucho Más Fuerte Sin Tu Amor" —a cover by the Byrds folk rock song, and the lyrics translated into Spanish by Charly García— was released as a digital promotional only single on March 20, 2007.
+It was a digital single from album's deluxe edition reissue.
 Around the same time, the promotional single "Hoy" was released on contemporary hit radio.
 This featured a remixed version of the Mexican rock-dance band Kinky.

 Critical reception

 Ananda received generally positive reviews from music critics.
-La Nación wrote that with this album Rubio "tries to maintain his dominant position in pop".
+La Nación wrote that with this album Rubio "tries to maintain her dominant position in pop".
 A similar opinion did Jason Birchmeier from AllMusic in her review, saying she "has her career as one of Latin pop's biggest and brightest hitmakers on safe ground."
 Birchmeier praised it as an album "so enjoyable" and claimed "fully embrace restrained pop/rock, as Rubio does throughout Ananda, is surprising."
+Joey Guerra from Amazon noted, "the flirty rock-chic vibe suits her and hopefully points to an exciting new direction for Rubio's next studio disc."
+Panamanian newspaper La Prensa pigeonholed it as a more "experimental" production as opposed to her previous albums, stating that "in addition to adding a spiritual vibe" to the album, "she has taken her electric guitars from rock", making it more evident in "Tú Y Yo" and "Lo Que Pensamos".
 Rapsody reviewer, Sarah Bardeen, commented that in Ananda "we get to spend more time with Rubio's smoky, expressive voice on lovely songs."